$6979AUD per person

 After breakfast, continue your scenic road trip today, coming to one of Tibet’s most incredible landscapes – Yamdrok Lake and its surrounding snow-capped mountains.
 The lake is one of Tibet’s three holy lakes, and it’s believed to be the lifeblood of the country.

 Yamdrok Lake or Yamdrok Tso is also known as the Scorpion Lake for its unique shape.
-One of the four holy lakes of Tibet, Yamdrok Tso covers a staggering 230 square miles and lies at nearly 15,000 feet above sea level.
+One of the three holy lakes of Tibet, Yamdrok Tso covers a staggering 230 square miles and lies at nearly 15,000 feet above sea level.
 Rife with aquatic life, dotted with islets, and surrounded by fields of wildflowers, Yamdrok Tso is not only naturally stunning but an important place of pilgrimage; its waters are believed to hold powers of rejuvenation and longevity, and to bless children with intelligence.
 Its small islands are home to roosting birds and, during the herding season, to flocks of sheep, ferried there by herders who leave them in peace and safety until the onset of winter.
 Pilgrims often wander the lake’s shores, making their way along kora paths, many of which take a week to complete.

 After finishing with Yamdrok Lake, Ani Sangkhung Nunnery is a convent where the females study Buddhism.
 Its history can be traced back to 7th century.
 Ani Sangkhung emphasise the beliefs of Guanyin Bodhisattva – the Goddess of Mercy.
 Hundreds of flowers surround the house and there is a tea house located in the yard.
 It is a nice place for a cup of tea after a long day of sightseeing.
 (B)